The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply

 \para{Transparency mechanisms to prevent fraud are falling short.} There is increasing concern that the \ads and \sellers standards are either not widely adopted, implemented in ways that do not facilitate effective supply-chain validation, or intentionally subverted by malicious actors in a variety of ways.
 In this paper, we empirically investigate these concerns.
 We find that the \ads and \sellers disclosures are plagued by a large number of compliance issues and misrepresentations.
-From this investigation, we find extensive evidence of `pooling' of ad inventory from unrelated websites --- a practice known in the industry as `dark pooling' that makes it impossible for a buyer to correctly identify ad inventory sources (\ie where their ad will eventually be placed).
-Dark pooling effectively allows low-quality websites to `launder' their inventory by making them indistinguishable from well-reputed websites.
-To better understand how low-quality publishers may subvert the transparency demanded by the \ads and \sellers standards, we use a set of well-known misinformation websites as a case study.
+Most notably, we find extensive evidence of ``pooling'' of ad inventory from unrelated websites --- a practice known in the industry as ``dark pooling.''
+This makes it impossible for a buyer to reliably identify the sources of the ad inventory (\ie where their ad will ultimately be placed).
+Dark pooling effectively enables low-quality publishers to ``launder'' their ad inventory, making it indistinguishable from that of well-reputed publishers.
+To gain insight into how low-quality publishers might circumvent the transparency required by the \ads and \sellers standards, we selected a set of well-known misinformation websites as a case study.
+This choice is motivated by the known instances where ads from reputable brands have inadvertently ended up on such websites in the past~\cite{lee2021spillover, IASConsumerPerception, IASBrandFavorability, checkmyads, AdvertisersDemonetizedBreitbart, CVSBreitbart}.
 Focusing on these misinformation websites, we confirm: (1) their widespread failure to comply with the \ads and \sellers standards; and (2) widespread prevalence of ad inventory pooling.
-As a consequence, we also find real world instances of reputable brands purchasing impressions on these misinformation websites, perhaps unintentionally.
+We also find instances of reputable brands buying ad impressions on these misinformation websites, perhaps unintentionally.
 Taken together, we make three key contributions.

-\parait{Measuring compliance with \ads and \sellers transparency standards.} We study a set of `control' and well-known misinformation websites to measure their compliance with \ads and \sellers.
-We find that although compliance issues are widespread even in our control set of websites, they are significantly more prevalent on misinformation websites.
+\parait{Measuring compliance with the transparency standards of \ads and \sellers.} We study a set of control and well-known misinformation websites to compare their compliance with \ads and \sellers.
+We find that although compliance issues are widespread even in the control set of websites, they are significantly more prevalent on misinformation websites.